Eve00000/website/content/news/XXXX-XX-XX-Midsummer-Mixxx.md

 Not all new features are already for bundling in an official release but you can find everything about them in the partie venues.

 The new visual aids for key and bpm will be astonishing, it needed quite some adaptations but the project is in pole position for gold.

 The color integration will give you intuitive directions of matching tracks for harmonic mixing, also for people who suffer off color-blindness.
+Soon you wil be able to discover a 'heat column' in the library which will give you hints on strack that are compatible with the current playing track, based on the Key and BPM.
+And BPM coloring will be added to show tracks with a BPM close to the current tempo.
+This will be our first step in Intelligent Assistance, it can inspire you to make surprising Mixxx-es with tracks that slipped your mind.
+And these features will later be used later for some QOL features, like an improved suggestions algorithm, search ranking based on similarity, and adding key color ticks on the rate sliders.
+Fill the floors!

 Our marathon stem project is fantastic, a tip of the veil:
 Playing with stems changes the whole idea of DJ-ing.
 If stems are new for you I would like to invite you to do some research.